Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Any comments on the outlook side?

-We see this scenario of raw material to be stable to benign to stable and I think the upward trajectory as we guided earlier also that in next two years we are going to improve our margin on the basis of our product profile and premiumization happening by 125 basis each for next two years whereby to go to place in kind of margin?
+We see this scenario of raw material to be stable to benign to stable and I think the upward trajectory as we guided earlier also that in next two years we are going to improve our margin on the basis of our product profile and premiumization happening by 125 basis each for next two years whereby to go to late teen kind of margins?

 Naveen Trivedi

-Yeah, sure sir.
-So that’s all for myself.
+Sure, sir.
+So that’s all from my side.

 Thank you.
-The next question is from the line of JASDEEP from Clockwine Capital.
+The next question is from the line of Jasdeep from Clockvine Capital.
 Please go ahead.

 Jasdeep Walia

-Hi sir, thanks for taking my question.
-So what have been the trends on the export front in nine months?
-What is exports as a percentage of sales and by how much has it grown over the last nine months?
+Hi sir.
+Thanks for taking my question.
+Sir, what have been the trends on the export front in the nine months, what is exports as a percentage of sales and by how much has it grown over the last nine months?

-Well in terms of as a percentage of the overall business the volume is about and the on revenue is about 10%.
-And we’ve been having a steady growth in our export business both in terms of the luxury portfolio as well as the regular portfolio.
-We’re also focusing a lot on the global travel retail and that’s a key market expansion or channel expansion that we foresee the coming years.
+Well, as a percentage of the overall business, the volume is about 6% and on revenue is about 10%.
+And we have been having a steady growth in our export business, both in terms of the luxury portfolio as well as the regular portfolio.
+We are also focusing a lot on the global travel retail and that is a key market expansion or channel expansion that we foresee in the coming years.

 Jasdeep Walia

 Got it.
-And so what has been the growth in revenues in the last nine months in exports.
+And sir, what has been the growth in revenues in the last nine months in exports?

-It’S been consistent so be happy with that.
+It’s been consistent, so we are happy with that.

 Jasdeep Walia